-184.108.40.206 On the advice of the relevant Course Coordinator, Professional Experience Coordinator or Clinical Coordinator, a student may be withdrawn from a professional experience or community engagement placement by the Head of School, or equivalent if the student:
+184.108.40.206 On the advice of the relevant Course Coordinator or Professional Experience Coordinator, a student may be withdrawn from a professional experience or community engagement placement by the Head of School, or equivalent if the student:

 220.127.116.11 In any such case, the Head of School, or equivalent, will advise the student within 10 working days in writing of:

-On the advice of the relevant Course Coordinator, Professional Experience Coordinator or Clinical Coordinator, a student may also be withdrawn from a professional experience or community engagement placement by:
+On the advice of the relevant Course Coordinator or Professional Experience Coordinator, a student may also be withdrawn from a professional experience or community engagement in accordance with:

 6.5.1 In special circumstances the Course Coordinator may approve a student's substituting an equivalent unit from this or another university for a required unit in a program.
 Where a substitute unit was undertaken at ACU, that unit will be recorded on the student's academic transcript.
 Where the unit was undertaken at another university, it will be handled as cross-institutional study.

 6.6 Interruption of studies

 6.6.1 A student who has completed and achieved final results for at least one study period in their current program may interrupt their studies, subject to visa requirements in the case of international students.